Call for Papers – Being (In)Visible: Representations of Disability and Ableism in Popular Culture 🗓

 3:00 pm Registration

-Director, Obama Institute, Prof. Dr. Alfred Hornung
+Director, Obama Institute for Transnational American Studies: Prof. Dr. Alfred Hornung

-Conference Organizers, Prof. Dr. Oliver Scheiding, Prof. Dr. Jochen Achilles
+Conference Organizers: Prof. Dr. Oliver Scheiding, Prof. Dr. Jochen Achilles

 4:30 pm Roundtable: Short Fiction Research in a Transnational Context

-Chair: Michael Basseler (Justus-Liebig-Universität Giessen): Coordinator Short Forms Beyond Borders-EU Strategic Partnerships
+Chair: Michael Basseler (Justus-Liebig-Universität Giessen): Project Manager Short Forms Beyond Borders-EU Strategic Partnerships

 American Literature Association (ALA): Olivia Carr Edenfield, Director (Georgia Southern University), Alfred Bendixen, Executive Director (Princeton University)